vladyg/brother_ql_web/README.md

 As a result I have a label printer that is connected to the home Wifi network and on it I can print labels from desktop or mobile web browser.

 I share the idea for anyone that has the same label printer's family (Brother QL) and wants to redo the same, so here it is.
-#
-#

 ** *Notes: **
-#

 Added functionality:
 *- Originally the text can be aligned at left, right or at center, but the whole text segment is printed centered to the label.
-It was added possability to align the text segment at left, right or at center.
-Coresponding when the label is rotatated the adirections are top, bottom and middle.*
+It has been added possability to align the text segment at left, right or at center (respectively when the label is rotatated the adirections are top, bottom and middle).*
-#

 Bugfixing:
 *- When the page is loaded for the first time, both checkboxes of label orientation are unchecked.*
-#

 Configuration notes:
 *- It is important the exact printer model to be filled in the config file, because not all of the functionalities are present in the different models.*

 ##### -- The notes of the original project are bellow --
-#
-#

 ## brother\_ql\_web